vstakhov/libucl/doc/api.md

 - `UCL_PARSER_KEY_LOWERCASE` - lowercase keys parsed
 - `UCL_PARSER_ZEROCOPY` - try to use zero-copy mode when reading files (in zero-copy mode text chunk being parsed without copying strings so it should exist till any object parsed is used)
+- `UCL_PARSER_NO_TIME` - treat time values as strings without parsing them as floats

 ### ucl_parser_register_macro